shikhar1008/andersonenergylab-cornell.github.io/_posts/2022-10-14-ShriyaArticle.md

 ---
-title: "Designing Robust Networks of Coupled Phase-Oscillators with Applications to the High Voltage Electric Grid"
+title: "New Article!"
-subtitle: " "
+subtitle: "Designing Robust Networks of Coupled Phase-Oscillators with Applications to the High Voltage Electric Grid"
 author: Lindsay Anderson
 tags: news
 category: papers